 Based on four cases from Argentina/Uruguay, we identify four key areas: data creation, tool design, admin protocols,

-Cited by UN Special Rapporteur Report on AI (A/73/348) & OECD report
+Cited by UN Special Rapporteur on Freedom of Expression, OECD & IFLA

 Algorithms silently shape our digital lives with their opaque logic.
 This report of an experiment on Facebook's NewsFeed revealed stark knowledge gaps: users saw just 1 in 6 posts, wi